kdeldycke/awesome-billing/README.md

 ## UX/UI

-Users gets easely angry when it comes to money.
+Users gets easily angry when it comes to money.
 UX and UI might helps a lot to reduce frustration.

 - [Apple Subscriptions HIG](https://developer.apple.com/design/human-interface-guidelines/subscriptions/overview/) - Guide and recommendation on how to make [auto-renewable subscriptions](https://developer.apple.com/app-store/subscriptions/) user-friendly.
 - [Which has a higher conversion rate: A single long ecommerce checkout form or a multi-step one?](https://capitalandgrowth.org/questions/2055/which-has-a-higher-conversion-rate-a-single-long-e.html) - Focus first on other things in the cart, like easing anxiety and second-guessing by adding reassurance (trust marks, testimonials) near the credit card and completion steps, as well as some guarantee language that you may have used earlier in the product exploration process.